-This Plan recognizes that driving is how most people in Northfield get around and also calls out past planning which has made driving necessary.
+This plan recognizes that driving is how most people in Northfield get around and also calls out past planning which has made driving necessary.
 Starting in the 1960s, Northfield (and most other places) began building places for easy driving by widening streets, putting stores and schools at the edges of town, and requiring large amounts of parking.
 By 2025, the costs of this patterns of development are becoming clearer.
-These costs are in dollars (owning and operating a new vehicle is estimated to cost \$1,000 a month in 20243), travel time, physical health, safety, environmental damage, and lack of human connections.
+These costs include impacts to personal finances (owning and operating a new vehicle is estimated to cost \$1,000 a month in 20243), travel time, physical health, safety, the environment, and reduced human connections.

-This Plan gives Northfield a framework for steady, incremental actions to move away from the "drive everywhere" model begun in the 1960s while also ensuring driving is not difficult.
+This plan gives Northfield a framework for steady, incremental actions to move away from the "drive everywhere" model begun in the 1960s while also ensuring driving is not difficult.
 Everyone benefits from safer and greener streets, better connected streets, and more ways to travel.

 To visualize how patterns of land use and transportation interact, compare Division Street with Minnesota State Highway 3, which runs roughly parallel to Division Street, but has four plus lanes of traffic that generally moves faster than the posted 30 mile-per-hour speed limit.
 Highway 3 is good for driving through Northfield quickly or driving from downtown to Target, but reaching a store, school or office requires getting off the highway.
-It is unpleasant to walk along and unsafe to cross on foot.
+It is unpleasant to walk along and unsafe to cross on foot and unhealthy to live next to.